gjermundgaraba/bjaanes.github.io/_posts/2016-02-14-smart-home-series-part-5-grove-and-mqtt-message-cataloger.md

 <a href="http://www.seeedstudio.com/wiki/index.php?title=Grove_-_Temperature_Sensor&uselang=en#With_Raspberry_Pi" target="_blank">http://www.seeedstudio.com/wiki/index.php?title=Grove_-_Temperature_Sensor&uselang=en#With_Raspberry_Pi</a>

-The instructions said to plug it into D3, but I found that the code used A0&#8230; That&#8217;s OK, just plug it in A0 instead.
+The instructions said to plug it into D3, but I found that the code used A0...
+That's OK, just plug it in A0 instead.

 &nbsp;

 ## Trying it for real

-The next step was to create a &#8220;real&#8221; test application with all of this.
+The next step was to create a "real" test application with all of this.
 So I created a small application to read the temperature and publish it to the MQTT broker.

 First I had to install the Grove libraries globally like so: